diegogalanti/Minishell/README.md

 The above command fails.

+Diego: Is this in that evaluator sheet?
+I really think it is not mandatory as it is not in the subject.
+What I knos is that the subject changed a lot for minishell during time, on internet I found 2 other versions with different requirtements.
+Maybe ; was mandatory in some older subject.

 #### 2. export

 I did not implement that export sorts values alphabetically.
 It does not seem to be required in the subject or the evaluation sheet.
 I would argue to an evaluator that it is not needed, we all are able to do it and it is just unnecessary work.
 What do you think?

+Diego: Agree!

 #### 3. not closed quotes

 If the user does not close the quotes, the prompt is just given back.
 Maybe it would be useful to print an error message, saying that the quotes are not closed?
+Diego: Sure, I can do that =)

 ### Passed Tests (which means minishell behaves as bash regarding output and exit status):